 Instant Pot Beef Tips

 - Cut steak into small bite size pieces, the smaller the more tender they will be.
+Sprinkle all with salt, pepper and garlic salt to coat.

 - Add olive oil to pot and set to saute.
 Put beef into pot and sear outsides, then take out and put into a bowl if you do not have a non stick pot so you can deglaze your pot with your 1/3 c broth (with non stick pots this isn't necessary).